thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 > ... differences in technical functions, or technologies, cause significant differences among organisations ...
 >
-> – Organizations in Action, Thompson, 1967, p12
+> -- Thompson, Organizations in Action, 1967, p12

 When reading Thompson I realised that Thompson was foundational for organisation design.
 Before Thompson there were two lines of thoughts: